Walthamstow Wetlands: History

 In 1852, the East London Waterworks Company was granted permission to develop the Walthamstow reservoirs on marshland adjoining the River Lea, with construction taking place between 1863 and 1904, growing in scale and height as the needs of London grew.
 By 1863, the first stage of the reservoirs development was completed with the construction of Reservoir Nos.
 1, 2 and 3.
 Collectively they occupied just under 18 hectares of land and were all laboriously hand-dug by teams of 'navvies'.
 In 1866, a drought in London and serious problems with water quality resulting in a cholera epidemic drove the second phase of construction—Reservoir Nos.
 4 and 5 were now added.
-With London's fast-growing populating, the High and Low Maynard Reservoirs were completed in 1870 for additional water storage whilst in 1887, a Davy compound engine (a new and powerful type of steam engine used widely for pumping at waterworks and mines during the late Victorian era) was installed at the Coppermill for use in the fast-expanding reservoirs system.
+With London's fast-growing population, the High and Low Maynard Reservoirs were completed in 1870 for additional water storage whilst in 1887, a Davy compound engine (a new and powerful type of steam engine used widely for pumping at waterworks and mines during the late Victorian era) was installed at the Coppermill for use in the fast-expanding reservoirs system.

 In 1894, the Engine House was built and remained in service until the 1980s—known initially as Ferry Lane Pumping Station, and later, the Marine Engine House, it was designed by East London Water Company’s architect H. Tooley under the watchful eye of Chief Engineer W. B. Bryan.
 Underneath the building was a network of underground reservoirs, chambers and pipes that linked the reservoirs and reached as far as Stoke Newington.
 In 1895, the East and West Warwick Reservoirs were completed and named after the Countess of Warwick, heiress of the local Maynard family, who sold the land to East London Waterworks Company.